Josh Murray Calls Cops On Amanda Stanton: What Went Down?

 Josh Murray and Amanda Stanton fell in love on “Bachelor in Paradise.”
 You never know if they will be invited to come back to the show again this summer.
 It would be pretty crazy if they both ended up on there together.
 You know that it would be hard to see each other and watch the other person try to find love with someone else.

 Are you shocked to hear that Josh Murray actually called the cops on Amanda Stanton?
 Do you feel like he took things too far?
-Sound off in the comment section below on your thoughts, and don’t miss Bachelor in Paradise when it returns to ABC this summer.
+Sound off in the comment section below on your thoughts and don’t miss Bachelor in Paradise when it returns to ABC this summer.

 [Featured Image By Matt Winkelmeyer/Getty Images]